Five Cooperative Learning Activities to do on the First Day of School

 Each student writes their own answer, promoting both individual voice and collaborative conversation.

-🔗 Need more ideas?
-Check out my post: 67 Questions to Ask Students at the Beginning of the Year.
+For more open-ended prompts you can use throughout the year, check out 67 Questions to Ask Students at the Beginning of the Year.

 Squiggly Line Drawing

-During the reflection time, students can partner up and share their picture and writing with a partner, or they can sit in a circle and share with the circle whole group.
-The beauty of this activity is that it provides students with some downtime during a busy first day.
+During the reflection time, students can partner up and share their picture and writing with a partner, or they can sit in a circle and share with the whole group.
+The beauty of this activity is that it gives students some downtime on a busy first day.

 BONUS: Community Building Puzzle